a5221985/tutorials/Architecture/microservices/pattern_decompose_by_business_capability.md

 		1. This ensures that each change affects only one service
 4. Services must be loosely coupled
 	1. Each service API encapsulates its implementation
+		1. Implementation can be changed without affecting clients

 ## Solution ##
 ## Examples ##